A TASTE OF AUSTRALIA'S LARGEST PREMIUM WINE REGION AND HIDDEN LITTLE TREASURES BEYOND.

 Follow Caves Road south, and take the Brockman and Vasse Highway, heading deep into karri tree country to reach the old timer milling town of Pemberton.

-The region’s wineries produce some of WA’s top drops – the perfect accompaniment to a feast of fresh local flavours, including Pemberton’s finest delicacy, marron.
+Spend your afternoon sampling some of WA’s top cool-climate wineries – the perfect accompaniment to a lunch or dinner of fresh local flavours, including Pemberton’s finest delicacy, marron.

 Stay overnight at a local winery, forest retreat, guesthouse or caravan park.